Jiajing Emperor: Honoring parents and legitimizing the government

-In 1530, the Jiajing Emperor published the biography of Empress Ma, the Gao huanghou chuan, and the Household Instructions of Empress Xu under the title Nüxun ('Instructions for women', in 12 volumes).
+In 1530, the Jiajing Emperor published the biography of the first Ming empress, Lady Ma, the Gao huanghou chuan, and the Household Instructions of the third empress, Lady Xu, under the title Nüxun ('Instructions for women', in 12 volumes).
 The work was attributed to the Emperor's mother.
-Empress Ma was the wife of the Hongwu Emperor, the founder of the dynasty, and Empress Xu was the wife of the Yongle Emperor, the first monarch in the new branch of the dynasty.
-Additionally, the Emperor changed the Yongle Emperor's temple name from "Taizong" to "Chengzu".
-(Note: Previously, only the Hongwu Emperor had a temple name ending in zu (ancestor, founder), while the temple names of other emperors ended in zong (ancestor).)
-The Jiajing Emperor's interest in the Yongle Emperor was rooted in his desire to establish a new branch of the dynasty.
+Additionally, the Emperor changed the temple name of Empress Xu's husband, the Yongle Emperor, from "Taizong" to "Chengzu".
+(Note: Previously, only the first ruler of the dynasty, the Hongwu Emperor, had a temple name ending in zu (ancestor, founder), while the temple names of other emperors ended in zong (ancestor).)
+The Yongle Emperor was the first monarch in the new branch of the dynasty, and the Jiajing Emperor's interest in him was rooted in his desire to establish a new branch of the dynasty.

 The Emperor suggested transferring his father's remains from the mausoleum in Huguang to the vicinity of the imperial burial ground near Beijing, but in the end, only a shrine was created for his father in the palace.
 The Emperor also took steps to honor his ancestors, such as restoring ancestral temples, giving his parents longer titles, and supervising rituals and ritual music.
 After his mother's death in December 1538, the Emperor traveled south to Anlu to resolve the question of whether to bury his parents together in the south or in Beijing.
 He ultimately chose to bury his mother in his father's mausoleum near Zhongxiang.
 He also honored his father by publishing the latter's Veritable Records (Shilu) and renamed Anlu zhou to Chengtian Prefecture after the example of the imperial capitals.

 During his journey to Anlu, the Jiajing Emperor was shocked by the sight of starving and impoverished people and refugees.
 He immediately released 20 thousand liang (746 kg) of silver for relief.
 He saw their suffering as a failure of his ceremonial and administrative reforms.
 Two years later, during civil service examinations, he asked candidates why there was still poverty in the country despite his efforts to faithfully follow Confucian teachings and observe ceremonies.